mostafaatef/mini-rag/README.md

 ### 2. Setup Database

-Start the MongoDB instance using Docker:
+Start the MongoDB and PostgreSQL instances using Docker:

 ```bash
 cd docker